-Mr. W. W. Cercoran, the philanthropist and banker, ough in advanced years, still rides hors spack almost daily in the streets of Washington, and was neither scared nor hurt when a vicious mare threw him, not long ago.
-Colonel Robert Ingersoll's fee of \$100.
+Mr. W. W. Corcoran, the philanthropist and banker, ough in advanced years, still rides hors soack almost daily in the streets of Washington, and was neither scared nor hurt when a vicious mare threw him, not long ago.

-000 from ex-Senator Dorsey, for defending him in the Star Route trials, has awakened some interest among the members of the bar; but there are New York lawyers whom such figures de not surprise.
-In a recent dramatic criticism Lord supper, pat them on their backs, take them behind the scenes, and open their hearts to them, and that in consequence the critics "behave well" to them.
-Senator John Sherman smokes small ious library in Washington, and is an interesting and instructive talker on politics, and perhaps the oldest living authority on matters of national finance.
+Colonel Robert Ingersoll's fee of \$100,-000 from ex-Senator Dorsey, for defending him in the Star Route trials, has awakened some interest among the members of the bar; but there are New York lawyers whom such figures de not surprise.

+In a recent dramatic criticism Lord Lytton says that actors invite critics to supper, pat them on their backs, take them behind the scenes, and open their hearts to them, and that in consequence the critics "behave well" to them.

+Senator John Sherman smokes small cigars before a wood fire in his commodious library in Washington, and is an interesting and instructive talker on politics, and perhaps the oldest living authority on matters of national finance.

 Mark Lemon, late editor of Punch, as described by Mr. Edmund Yates: 'He was made for the part.
-Corpulent, jovial, bright-eyed, with a hearty laugh and an air of bonhomie he rolled through life the outward impersonation of jollity and good temper."
+Corpulent, jovial, bright-eyed, with a hearty laugh and an air of bonhomie he rolled through life the outward impersonation of jollity and good temper.